ForensicTools/Sysmon_w_ELK-CSEC475-2171-Cosmadelis/README.md

 2) cd Sysmon_w_ELK-CSEC475-2171-Cosmadelis
 3) ./elasticinstall.sh
     NOTE: This script sets SELinux to permissive mode
-4) go to "https://YOUR IP OR HOSTNAME" to access the Kibana dashboard

 ## Configure Windows for Ansible
 1) Download the repository to a Windows host